What is placenta previa?

 - Placenta previa in a past pregnancy

 The most common symptom of placenta previa is bright red, painless bleeding from the vagina.
 This is most common in the third trimester of pregnancy.

 The symptoms of placenta previa may look like other health conditions.
 Make sure to see your healthcare provider for a diagnosis.

 How is placenta previa diagnosed?

 Your healthcare provider will ask about your health history.
-He or she will do a physical exam.
+They will do a physical exam.
 The provider will also do an ultrasound.
 An ultrasound uses sound waves to make a picture of the organs.
 It can show where the placenta is and how much is covering the cervix.
 You may have a transvaginal ultrasound instead.

 An ultrasound may show that a placenta is near the cervix in early pregnancy.
-But, only a few women will develop true placenta previa.
+But only a few people will develop true placenta previa.
 It is common for the placenta to move away from the cervix as the uterus grows.